Environmental commitment

 • Toyola Energy Project | Nigeria | Health and livelihoods.

-+ 145,000 tonnes of carbon dioxide offset since the beginning of the programme (2009-2023).
++ 152,000 tonnes of carbon dioxide have been offset since the beginning of the programme (2009-2024).

 Waste